 How To Remove Semi-Permanent Hair Dye In One Day

-So, now that you understand how semi-permanent hair dye works, you’re probably wondering how to go about removing it.
-As we saw, semi-permanent coloring only affects the outer layer of the hair, which means that you can wash it out and return your hair color to its previous shade.
+So, now that you understand how semi-permanent hair dye works, it’s time to go over how to remove it.
+As we discussed, semi-permanent coloring only affects the outer layer of the hair, which means that you can wash it out and return your hair color to its previous shade.

 The easiest (and quickest) method, by far, is to use a color remover .
 Color removers are specially formulated solutions that are designed to penetrate your hair and remove any and all artificial dyes.